 - Size (required for apparel): actual size of product

-- Age Group: newborn, infant, toddler, kids, adult
+- Age group: newborn, infant, toddler, kids, adult

 - Color: color of product

-- Size Type: regular, petite, plus, big and tall, maternity
+- Size type: regular, petite, plus, big and tall, maternity

-- Size System: US, UK, EU, DE, FR, JP, CN (China), IT, BR, MEX, AU
+- Size system: US, UK, EU, DE, FR, JP, CN (China), IT, BR, MEX, AU

-There are multiple options for tax rate and these can be applied both at the account and data feed level.
+If you sell in the U.S., you must set up tax rates for each state you charge taxes for.
+If you sell in the U.S. but don't charge tax, indicate that in your tax settings.
+There are multiple options for tax rate, and these can be applied both at the account and data feed level.
 Be sure to consult your tax advisor to understand which options would work best for your business.

-- The manual option - This applies a flat rate that charges all customers the same amount of tax regardless of where they're located.
+- The manual option: This applies a flat rate that charges all customers the same amount of tax regardless of where they're located.

-- The destination-based option - This applies taxes based on where your customer (the buyer) is located.
+- The destination-based option: This applies taxes based on where your customer (the buyer) is located.
 This option assumes that you have nexus everywhere in the state (in every city and county).
 So if the state is a home rule state where sub-state nexus matters, the destination-based option might not be accurate.

 - Free shipping